AviatrixSystems/Docs/HowTos/simpletransit.rst

 |simpletransit|

-Fortunately since traffic is always initiated from on-prem office as there are no servers in the office, there is a simple solution to connect many VPCs with one single IPSEC tunnel and multiple AWS Peerings.
+Fortunately since traffic is always initiated from on-prem office as there are no servers in the office, there is a simple solution to connect many VPCs with one single IPSEC tunnel by leveraging Aviatrix Site2Cloud feature and AWS Peering.

 Below are the steps to configure.